bacontime/games-mirror/rules/abstract-slither.md

 <!--
-Havannah has more complicated movement patterns.
-Atoll has more complicated goal zones on the borders.
-And played on a square hex grid.
 Chain lightning lets only white (P2) connect diagonally.
 Start with any number of white on the board, then let the other player choose whether they want to play black or white.
 Sligo adds the movement rule of Slither to Go.
 Tiananmen is a connection game where one player wants to encircle the other but then with a million fiddly extra bits stapled on.